masenf/rx_shout/README.md

 docker compose exec -T db psql -U postgres < backup.sql docker compose exec -T app tar xvz -C / < uploaded_files.tar.gz
 ```

+## Automatic Deploy on Push

+This repo has a [workflow](.github/workflows/deploy.yaml) that will
+automatically deploy the app to a server on push to the main branch.
+It requires
+some secrets to be set in the repo settings as described in the comments at the
+top of the workflow.

+The target server must already have `docker compose` installed and working,
+firewall rules allowing SSH, HTTP, and HTTPS ports, and an SSH key with a
+docker-enabled user that can copy the app to `/app` and build/run it.